Frequently Asked Questions (FAQs)

 What is DCPS doing to make its facilities as safe as possible?

 During the closure, the DCPS Maintenance and Transportation departments will engage in thorough cleaning of school buildings and buses.
 DCPS administrators continue to be in close contact with state and local health officials regarding their latest recommendations.
+At our August 11, 2020, Board meeting the DCPS Health Mitigation Plan was presented.
+Click here to view the DCPS Health Mitigation Plan for more details on what we are doing to help keep our students and staff safe.

 What can my family do to stay healthy and safe?